Girl Scout Logo

 1978 – 2003

 The most famous version of the logo was designed in 1978 by graphic designer Saul Bass.
-This man approached the task professionally: he drew an exquisite and stylish symbol by hand, unlike all the previous ones.
-The emblem retained the traditional shamrock shape, but the profiles of three female faces appeared inside it.
+This man approached the task professionally: he drew an exquisite, stylish symbol by hand, unlike the previous ones.
+The emblem retained the traditional shamrock shape, but three female faces appeared within it.
 The artist achieved this by alternating filled and empty areas.
 He encoded a deep meaning in his drawing.
-Three united silhouettes represent unity, the desire for mutual assistance, and mutual assistance – the core values of Girl Scouts.
+Three united silhouettes represent unity, the desire for mutual assistance, and mutual assistance are the core values of Girl Scouts.

 A full-fledged inscription is used on the logo for the first time, located under a stylized shamrock.
 Saul Bass chose the unusual ITC Korinna Bold typeface, with asymmetrical letters and short, pointed serifs.
 In addition, the designer assigned the organization a new corporate color – a rich shade of green.